Terre-de-Haut Island

 Demography

 The inhospitable relief and the low precipitation do not allow the establishment of agriculture.
 Few slaves were brought onto these islands.
 The population is constituted historically by Bretons, Normans and by inhabitants of Poitou who settled down to fish.
-This explains the European type of the people from les Saintes (Saintois) French: [sɛtwa] ( listen) (French gentilic of the inhabitants of les Saintes).
+This explains the European type of the people from les Saintes (Saintois) French: [sɛtwa] (

 In 2006 the population of Terre-de-Haut is established like this: